 My name is Stacey Hartwig and I am the Parent Mentor for Coventry Local School District.
-I have lived in the district for 21 years and I have 2 sons that attend Coventry Schools and one who graduated in 2015!
+I have lived in the district for 22 years and I have 1 son that attends Coventry Schools and two who have graduated from CHS in 2015 and 2019.
 As a parent of multiple children with disabilities, I can help you with my knowledge of how the special education system works and with firsthand knowledge of parenting a child with special needs.

 I am here to listen and provide support to all families that receive special services.
 I am also available to attend IEP or other meeting with parents and educational staff as needed.
 My goal is to facilitate positive parent/professional relationships within Coventry Schools.
 Please note that I work part-time, if you are unable to reach me please leave a message or send me an email and I will get back to you ASAP.
 See below for a more detailed description of the Parent Mentors of Ohio (PMO).